gsbdarc/yens-onboarding-2025/docs/day2_running_and_scaling_slurm_jobs.md

 ## Overview

-Today we move from interactive work on the Yens and Jupyter to **running scheduled jobs on the Yens cluster** using Slurm — cluster's job scheduler.
-You’ll learn how to submit jobs, monitor them, debug them, and scale them up for real research.
+We start today with a quick **recap of Day 1**: connecting to the Yens, setting up virtual environments, running scripts interactively, and submitting your very first Slurm job.

+Building on that foundation, we now move into **using Slurm for real research workflows**.
+You’ll learn how to run more complex scripts, monitor jobs effectively, debug common errors, make your code fault-tolerant with checkpointing, and scale up to many jobs using arrays.

 ---